unjica/unjica/documentation/architecture.md

 5. **Generation**: Digest articles are generated using the analyzed data
 6. **Storage**: Generated articles are stored in the database (PostgreSQL)
 7. **Scheduling**: The external scheduler triggers the generation process daily
+8. **Distribution**: Content is distributed via web interface and social media
+9. **Engagement**: Users interact with content through comments and reactions

 ## Application Flow